dikortis/LetsTalkETC/Episodes/Episode_5.md

-good question i'm nitpicking a bit because I don't want for people to turn off their skepticism when listening to me so I view myself as a little a little investor and every man and if I can be of some use to the community then so can you it's a very good question to get
+good question i'm nitpicking a bit because I don't want for people to turn off their skepticism when listening to me so I view myself as a little investor and every man and if I can be of some use to the community then so can you it's a very good question to get